alesmenzel/cursed-ravine-ef/README.md

 * Counting killed unit (special)
 * Show what it costs
 * Allow pruduce if you have not resources for original units

+**Defense lines**
+* Create healing area on the first defense lines to heal defenders if they stay on some of point.